Route Guide

 People search "grand floridian to epcot monorail time" expecting a single number.
 The honest answer is 25 to 40 minutes door-to-door, because it's two monorail rides with a transfer in between, not one.
 Here's where the time goes:

 Average in-motion travel is about 26 minutes; with boarding waits it commonly runs to 40-45 minutes at peak.
-That's the real "monorail time" — and it's why the direct bus, at 20-35 minutes, is so often the better call.
+That's the real "monorail time" — two trains and a transfer, but it's the route Disney runs for Grand Floridian guests heading to EPCOT.

 The TTC Transfer (and the Shortcut Most Guests Miss)